imAIgene-Dream3D/BEHAV3D/docs/source/processing/segmentation/apoc.md

 # ⚡ APOC (GPU)

-APOC ([Accelerated Pixel and Object Classifiers](https://github.com/haesleinhuepf/apoc)) is the **GPU pixel classifier** option in BEHAV3D EXPLORER.
-It computes image features on the GPU, then trains a Random Forest classifier on those features.
-Once trained, the classifier runs on the GPU to predict the class of every voxel in your image.
+APOC ([Accelerated Pixel and Object Classifiers](https://github.com/haesleinhuepf/apoc)) is the **GPU pixel classifier** option in BEHAV3D EXPLORER — a project where, in its own words, *"clesperanto meets scikit-learn to classify pixels, objects and edges in images."* It computes image features on an OpenCL GPU, trains a Random Forest classifier on those features, and runs that classifier on the GPU to predict the class of every voxel.

-Pick it when:
-- Your computer has a dedicated or integrated GPU.
-- You want fast training and batch processing.
-- Your objects have clear boundaries or intensity differences from the background.
-For subtler textures, see [ConvPaint](convpaint).
+APOC's own documentation does not give a formal reference for the feature and classifier parameters; the definitions on this page are the standard image-processing meanings of each filter plus the values BEHAV3D exposes.
+For method choice across all six segmentation options, see the [segmentation overview](./index.md#how-to-pick-a-method).

 ![APOC tab](../../_static/screenshots/segmentation_tab_apoc.png)